BMW DIY Video – Spark Plug And Coil Replacement, 4-Valve Engines (V8 and 6-Cylinder)

 All 6-cylinder and V8 models, 1992 and later (except 535i and 735i), use a Direct Ignition system (also known as “coil-on-plug”).
 In this system, individual ignition coils for each spark plug are mounted directly above the plugs.
 As a result, BMW models with Direct Ignition do not have the distributor cap, rotor and spark plug wires that many of us grew up with.

 BMW models with “Direct Ignition” use two basic designs for the coils; “bolt-in” and “pencil style”.
-This DIY covers the bolt-in coils (bolt-in coils will have either square or round coil upper sections).
-See our DIY video on the pencil-style coils for later models that use this design.
-CLICK HERE for pencil-style coil DIY video.
+This DIY covers the bolt-in coils (bolt-in coils will have either square or round coil upper sections) that are used on the earlier 6-cylinder and V8 models.
+See our other DIY vieos for the later pencil-style coils in 6-cylinders and V8s.
+Click the links below:

 On models with Direct Ignition systems, BMW recommends 100,000 miles before changing the spark plugs.
 We believe this is part of an industry-wide effort by car manufacturers to make their “cost of ownership” figures look better to potential buyers and consumer reporting agencies.
 All this may mislead one into assuming that no standard “tune-up” maintenance is required on these engines.
 This is simply not the case.
 Now that these Direct Ignition systems have been out in the real world for several years, we are seeing specific areas where ignition tune-up maintenance is needed.
 We are finding that, for better fuel mileage, better performance and longer catalytic converter life, it’s a good idea to change the spark plugs sooner than the recommended 100,000 miles.
 Additionally, the rubber boots that connect the spark plugs to the coils are deteriorating.
 This allows sparks to arc to the spark plug tube walls, creating misfires.
 One of the most common “check engine” fault codes Otto is asked about is “Random Misfire.”
 When this code is generated, a common cause is faulty spark plug connector boots.